How to Make Beer in 12 Easy Steps for Home Brew Beer and Homemade Brewing Recipes

 9. Fit the filler tube onto the spigot and open the spigot.
 Allow the beer to enter the tube but don't allow the beer to escape from the valve at the bottom.
 Draw off this beer into a cup and discard.

 10. Now start filling the bottles.
-Some people like to add some sugar before filling the bottles.
-If you wish to do so, you can add one heaped teaspoon of caster sugar to each bottle.
+Add some sugar before filling the bottles.
+Add a teaspoon of white sugar to each bottle.
+Adding sugar will give your beer its fizz and is also important for secondary fermentation.

 11. Fill the bottles to just below the top, leaving about a 1/2 inch gap.
 Lower the bottle and the valve will close.
 It should be easy to control.